EdgarFx/starter-hugo-academic/content/authors/admin/_index.md

 1. Carbon Market (ESG evaluation system, carbon disclosure and carbon quotas, policy analysis);
 2. Power Systems (fault diagnosis, modeling simulation, electricity market);
 3. Quantum Computing (quantum machine learning and quantum optimization);
-4. Neuromorphic Computing (Deep learning-based EEG-driven auditory attention);
-5. Computer Vision (3D reconstruction, SLAM, SfM, table recognition);
+4. Computer Vision (3D reconstruction, SLAM, SfM, table recognition);

 Currently I find myself very interested in deep learning and its applications in engineering, such as robotics.
 I am now focusing on the field of robotics and computer vision, and will participate the Robotics Institute Summer Scholar program (RISS) at Carnegie Mellon University this summer.